myxor/WhoRules/README.md

 The following features are implemented:

-* Determine regents by chance
+* Determine regents by random
 * List of past regencies
 * Manage list of vacation participants
-* Automatic transport
+* Automatic promotion
-* Notification on carriage
+* Notification on promotion
 * Drink timer